noahwatts74/COP4331_24_SmallProject/README.md

 Dannah Dolorfino  | Fill in your role
 Carter Jay Hankin  | Fill in your role
 Allan McCormick  | Fill in your role
-Juan Rodriguez  | Fill in your role
+Juan Rodriguez  | Dropped class?
-Noah Watts  | Fill in your role
+Noah Watts  | Database

 ## foobar